 In fact, I had a bit of a depressing mood crash related to my step-streak in February.
 When I went to bed on the 23rd, I had more than 10,200 steps on my watch.
 I had noticed before closing my eyes that it hadn’t synced with my Garmin Connect app, but I was sure it would synch overnight, so I didn’t worry about it.
 Only when I woke up on the 24th, I found that it hadn’t synched, and turning my watch off and back on again reverted my count to about 9,750.
 I was gutted, as that meant that instead of having a streak of 147 days, I was back down to zero!

 But despite my grief, I tweeted about my dilemma.
 I didn’t tweet for anything other than a bit of feigned sympathy (and maybe to gently mock my obsession) but their customer support team replied and put me in touch with their tech team who were able to fix the glitch.
-Which means I got my streak back!
+This means I got my streak back!
 Yay!

 Sure, I would have known that I had achieved a longer streak than what the system said, but I wanted the digital artefact, too; I wanted the points.
 I